-- Card state public key (DSA-public) This key allows one to verify the validity of a card state.
+- Mifare sector keys (CRYPTO1) Exposure of these keys of a card allow an attacker to cripple that card.
+These keys are used regularly and can be intercepted, therefore it does not make sense to hide them too obsessively.
+To make a large-scale denial-of-service by vandalism slightly more difficult, the Mifare sector keys should be diversified from a master key. - Mifare master key (MASTER) This key is given to all readers in the system.
+Exposure of this key facilitates denial of service, but does not facilitate fraud.
+Seen from a criminal perspective, this key might allow the "blackmailing" business case, but not the "fraud" business case. - Card state public key (DSA-public) This key allows one to verify the validity of a card state.
 This key may be distributed freely. - Card state test private key (DSA-private) This key allows one to change the card state.
 It is needed by all state-modifying readers.
-Exposure of this key will allow attackers to change the state at will, which notable includes changing stored (monetary) values to any desired value. - Card state symmetric key If there is no need for a special class of verification readers, the card state may be "signed" with a symmetric key (e.g. a MAC).
-In case the approach of Karsten Nohl (given at the end of Section 3.3) to save storage space on the hash tree is used, this key can be used for construction and verification of the MACs.
 Exposure of this key will allow attackers to change the state at will, which notable includes changing stored (monetary) values to any desired value.

-This key will be needed both for verification and modification of card states. - Data test public key (DSA-public) This key allows one to verify the signature involved in a clone test.
-This key may be distributed freely. - Data test private key (DSA-private) This key is needed when data tests are initialised.
-Exposure of this key will enable massive cloning without being able to distinguish between originals and clones.
-Readers doing reinitialisation might be given this key, but it is wiser to keep this key in the backoffice and have re-initialising readers request new signed data test data on demand.
-This enables monitoring the usage of this key.
+Card state symmetric key If there is no need for a special class of verification readers, the card state may be "signed" with a symmetric key (e.g. a MAC).
+In case of the approach of Karsten Nohl (given at the end of Section 3.3) to save storage space on the hash tree is used, this key can be used for construction and verification of the MACs.
+Exposure of this key will allow attackers to change the state at will, which notable includes changing stored (monetary) values to any desired value.
+This key will be needed both for verification and modification of card states.